isaacg1/isaacg1.github.io/project-ideas.md

 These are queueing research ideas that I'm interested in, but haven't gotten around to yet.
 If you're interested in any of them as a potential collaborator or advisee, let me know!

-I'm particularly interested in working with either students at the school I am at, or people who already have a background in queueing theory research.
+I'm particularly interested in working with either students at the school I am at (Georgia Tech, UIUC, or Northwestern), or people who already have a background in queueing theory research.

 Last updated: July 15, 2023.